stoplightio/spectral/docs/reference/functions.md

 ## or

-Communicates that one or more of these properties is required to be defined.
+Communicate that one or more of these properties is required to be defined.
 FunctionOptions must contain any non-zero number of properties, **or** will require that _at least_ one of them is defined.
 (For only one property specified, this is the same as the `defined` rule for that property.)

 <!-- title: functionOptions -->